 Back in the day, we used to get turned away from sold-out shows at The Village on a regular basis.
 Lines would form around the block.
 One especially vivid memory I have is of not making the cut in to see, “Aladdin” as a kid and running into an aunt, uncle and cousins who also didn’t make it.
 So we just stood out underneath the blinking marquis excitedly talking about what little scraps of footage we’d seen in the TV commercials and promising to try again tomorrow night.
 That was a part of the charm of the theater, the suspense of knowing that you might not get in and having to arrive early enough to get a seat.

-I’d have free nights and audience participation shows, clean ones that kids could attend.
+I’d have free nights and audience participation shows.
 There would be costume contests, film festivals, old movies, sing-along musicals, a new sound system, matinees, movie marathons, midnight shows, theme nights, parties, outdoor projection nights in the park, and I could hope after all that…lines around the block.

 I spend so much of my time trying to introduce people to important movies, movies that I think will make them think, change their minds, teach them something or enrich their lives.
-I didn’t get a degree in film studies for the money it would bring…because goodness knows money is practically a myth to me.
+I didn’t get a degree in film studies for the money.
 I did it because I love what movies can do for people.
 Film is art too, not always, but it has the potential to be.
 I’d love to have the opportunity to share that on a larger scale, with an entire town.
 I’d love to show the kids what they’re missing and the parents too.
 Not just for the film, but for the building.
 To keep the historical experience of smaller theaters intact, to prevent the extinction of that type of experience.

 Because running a theater shouldn't only be about making money, it should be about making people happy.